- The Trouble with Hitchcock: did his onscreen mistreatment of women extend to real life?

 - Tippi: A Memoir (2016) – Hedren

-Two arguments are commonly levelled against Hedren’s allegations, one being that no one else who ever worked with Hitch reported similar experiences or corroborated her version of events.
-Wrong: numerous cast and crew who worked on both of her films have done so including Rod Taylor, her co-star in The Birds; and Diane Baker, third-billed in Marnie and also propositioned by Hitch.
-Like Hedren, Baker is still with us and has spoken very emotionally about the issue on several occasions.
+Another argument commonly levelled against Hedren’s allegations is that no one else who ever worked with Hitch reported similar experiences or corroborated her version of events.
+Wrong: numerous cast and crew members who worked on both of her films have done so including Rod Taylor, her co-star in The Birds; and Diane Baker, third-billed in Marnie and also propositioned by Hitch.
+Like Hedren, Baker is still with us and has spoken very emotionally but articulately about the issue on several occasions.

-Hitch was also alleged to have employed the exact same modus operandi by Brigitte Auber, who played Danielle Foussard in To Catch a Thief.
-When being interviewed for Patrick McGilligan’s biography, she said “He jumped me” then tried to kiss her on the mouth in a car outside his hotel.
-She was only able to dissuade Hitch by claiming she had a boyfriend to whom she wished to remain faithful but their friendship was spoiled and she could never look at him the same way again.
+Hitch was also alleged to have employed the exact same modus operandi as he did on Hedren by Brigitte Auber, who played Danielle Foussard in To Catch a Thief.
+While being interviewed for Patrick McGilligan’s 2003 biography, she said they were in her car when she gave him a lift to his hotel and “He jumped me” then tried to kiss her on the mouth.
+Auber was only able to dissuade Hitch by claiming she had a boyfriend to whom she wished to remain faithful but their friendship was spoiled and she could never look at him the same way again.

 Going back years earlier, Hitch’s long-time collaborator Joan Harrison was frequently the butt of his sense of ‘humour’.
 In her recent biography of the pioneering screenwriter and producer, Christine Lane writes of an occasion the director sought to embarrass his employee: “The director picked up a copy of James Joyce’s Ulysses, which he kept handy on his desk for just this occasion, and turned to an earmarked section—the vulgar toilet scene.”
 As he recited the passage matter-of-factly, Joan couldn’t help but lose her composure, even though she must have known she was playing into his hands… His orchestration served no apparent purpose but to provoke a one-sided emotional striptease, intended for his erotic gratification.”
 Simple high jinks or a boss abusing his power over an underling?